The following section outlines the general Release Notes for the current (latest) version of Experience Manager as a

 AEM Forms as a Cloud Service - Communications: Communication APIs help you combine XDP templates and XML data to generate print documents in various formats.
-The service allows you to generate documents in synchronous mode.
+The service lets you generate documents in synchronous mode.
 The APIs enables you to create applications that let you:

 Variable Data Externalizer: You can save data of AEM Workflow variables on an external storage system managed by your organization.

 Acroform-based Document of Record: You can also use Adobe Acrobat Form PDF (Acroform PDF) as a template for Document of Record besides XFA-based form template.

 Microsoft Azure data store connector: You can now connect Form Data Model to Microsoft Azure Storage.
 It allows you to retrieve and store adaptive form data to Microsoft Azure Storage as a BLOB.

 CIF Core Components v2